 The number of many of the jobs listed here will continue to rise long after 2024 due to aging populations and further advancements made in medical technology.

 Growth rate: 18%

-More than likely, you’ve visited a dentist at one point or another in your life (hopefully!).
-They’re responsible for diagnosing and treating conditions affecting the mouth, gums, and teeth.
+More than likely, you've visited a dentist at one point or another in your life (hopefully!).
+They're responsible for diagnosing and treating conditions affecting the mouth, gums, and teeth.
 In addition, Dentists are focused on preventive care and hygiene advice.
 Dentists are on the cutting edge of the technology sphere as it relates to using new ways to identify oral conditions and improve oral health.

 In addition to earning a bachelor's degree, in order to become a dentist you must go to dental school and earn a Doctor of Dental Practice degree and the required state license.

 However, upon graduation, you'll be earning a high salary of roughly $150,000/year!